Managing pages

 Learn how to create, modify, and remove pages on Braze Docs.
 To create or reorder a section instead, see Sections.
-For general information about pages, see Content Management.
+For general information about pages, see About content management.

 Prerequisites